What is Business Process Testing (BPT)? – Example

 Conclusion

 Business Process Testing is an advanced testing technique.
-It is sort of the happy medium between the too simplistic manual testing and too complex automation testing.
+It is a happy medium between simplistic manual testing and complex automation testing.

-It helps to create specification of difficult business processes and makes automation suitable for high-level processes.
+It helps to create specifications for difficult business processes and makes automation suitable for high-level processes.

-Quick, efficient, utilization of expertise, easy implementation of standards are some strong features which make BPT a powerful testing technique.
+Quick, efficient, utilization of expertise, and easy implementation of standards are some of the strong features which make BPT a powerful testing technique.

-Have questions on BPT?
-Feel free to post in comments below.
+Do you have any feedback or questions on BPT?
+Feel free to post in the comments section below.
+We would love to hear from you.

 Recommended Reading